-Bend over from the waist and loosely gather your hair into a ponytail on top of your head using your fingers.
+Bend over from the waist and use your fingers to loosely gather your hair into a high ponytail.

 Wrap a soft scrunchie or loose-fitting hair elastic around your ponytail.
 If your hair is short enough to fit on top of your head, stop there.
-For longer curly hair, wrap a large scrunchie twice, catching the ends of your hair in the second wrap.
+For longer curly hair, wrap a large scrunchie around twice.
+Use the second wrap to catch the ends of your hair, essentially folding your ponytail in half.
 In either case, the hair should be gathered and secured as loosely as possible, while still holding your hair in place.

-Spread your hair out over the top of your head, rather than leaving it in a large pile on the top of your head.
+Spread your hair out over the top of your head.
 Cover your head with a sleep bonnet or cap, and go to bed.

 For Curling Iron or Roller Set Curls

 Skip the spray and loosely gather your curls on top of your head in a ponytail.
 Secure with a hair elastic, but avoid pulling it too tight.